 - Specialized MSc and PhD in Neurological Sciences offered by the Department of Physiology

-- Home of Brams: the International Laboratory for Brain, Music and Sound Research, Le Groupe de Recherche sur le Système Nerveux Central (GRSNC), CERNEC: the Center for Research in Neuropsychology and Cognition, IRCM: the Montréal Clinical Research Institute, the Visual Neuroscience Laboratory, and the Centre de recherché de l’Hôpital du Sacré-Cœur (CRHSC)
+- Home of Brams (the International Laboratory for Brain, Music and Sound Research), Le Groupe de Recherche sur le Système Nerveux Central (GRSNC), IRCM: the Montréal Clinical Research Institute, the Visual Neuroscience Laboratory, and the Centre de recherché de l’Hôpital du Sacré-Cœur (CRHSC)

 Founded by Wilder Penfield in 1934, the Neuro has directly helped change humankind’s understanding of our brains and bodies.
 Some of the most celebrated figures in neuroscience (Brenda Milner and Nobel Prize winner David Hubel just two of a long list of Neuro luminaries) have added to the long list of achievements credited to the centre.
 These include: